Kimbsy/y-combinator-animation/script.md

 ## How does it work?

+There's two steps to using the Y Combinator.
+First we invoke it passing in a non-recursive function `f`, and it will return to us a new function `f'` which is recursive.
+Then we can invoke `f'` with some actual arguments and use it to solve a recursive problem.

 So the Y Combinator somehow gives us recursion without using recursion.
 What kind of magic makes this possible?
 Turns out it's just good old fashioned functions, albeit some pretty abstract and difficult to think about functions.

 ## Clojure primer